openebs-archive/openebs-docs/docs/setupstoragepools.md

 ```

-Run the application using the following command
+Run the application using the following command.

 ```
 kubectl apply -f demo-percona-mysql-pvc.yaml